nevdelap/nevschat/README.md

 be [configured](https://platform.openai.com/settings/organization/limits) with a monthly budget and email notification when it is exceeded.

-### Google TTS
+#### Google TTS

-The Google TTS API key is supplied the GOOGLE_TTS_KEY environment variable.
-It should be [restricted](https://console.cloud.google.com/apis/credentials) to be usable only for the Cloud Text-to-Speech API, only only from the production and development IP addresses.
+The Google TTS API key is supplied in the GOOGLE_TTS_KEY environment variable.
+It should be [restricted](https://console.cloud.google.com/apis/credentials) to be usable only for the Cloud Text-to-Speech API, and only from the production and development IP addresses.

-#### Page structure
+#### DeepL

-* nevschat.py
-  * vstack
-    * title
-    * chat (in chat.py)
-    * cancel X
-* chat.py
-  * chat
-    * vstack contains
-      * wrap with the checkboxes, radio buttons, and dropdowns.
-      * foreach has the previous prompts_responses each rendered by prompt_response_box.
-      * hstack has the next prompt with buttons.
-  * prompt_response_box
-    * has a conditional, rendering a prompt as being edited, or not edited with buttons.
-    * if not being edited and is being generated renders a cancel button next to the response.
+The DeepL auth key is supplied in  the DEEPL_AUTH_KEY environment variable.
+So far I'm on the free tier so I haven't configured any restrictions on it yet.